 As the world eagerly awaits the debut of the Diagon Alley expansion of the Wizarding World of Harry Potter, a phenomenon since its 2010 debut, this week Universal Orlando offered a walk behind the construction walls to see the grandeur of what they are building.
-It’s an uncommon move for them, rarely inviting press to see their projects before they’re show ready.
+It’s an uncommon move for them, rarely inviting the press to see their projects before their show is ready.
 But when it comes to Potter, no news is as big or as highly anticipated.

 I was primarily there to write an article for FoxNews.com, alongside a select few other national outlets.
 But after a day full of conversations with “Harry Potter” film stars and the creative talent behind it all, I left with more information than I could possibly fit into a single piece.
 So, after you read that article, continue below for an even closer look at the impressive sights that are found behind the expansion’s walls.